-Labs are only necessary in cases that do not respond to treament
+Labs are only necessary in cases that do not respond to treatment

 - CT scan or Xray of the sinuses and nasal area to search for neoplasm of the nasopharynx and sinuses

-- Consider biopsy of suspicious areas or nasolaryngoscopy,especially in smokers.
+- Consider biopsy of the suspicious regions or nasolaryngoscopy, especially in smokers.

-The client with epistaxis usually arrives at emergeny room following unsuccessful attempts to stop the bleeding.
-Signs of airway obstruction.
-The goals of treatment are maintain airway,stop bleeding identify the cause and prevent recurrence.
+The client with epistaxis usually arrives at the emergency room following unsuccessful attempts to stop the bleeding—signs of airway obstruction.
+The goals of treatment are to maintain the airway, stop bleeding identify the cause, and prevent a recurrence.

 - Tilt head forward to prevent posterior blood drainage

 - Apply continuous pressure by pinching nares together for 5-10 minutes

 - Pressure applied between the upper lip and gum may help in some difficult cases.

 - If no improvement, pack the nose with vasoconstrictor-soaked gauze and a heavy coat of petroleum jelly for 10 minutes